 You’re thinking that a career in the primary industries might be for you – but want to know more before you make the plunge into training to get you there.
 There are all sorts of events or programmes designed to give you a taste of a career in the primary industries.

-Gateway is available to state and integrated secondary schools, and supports senior secondary students (Year 11 to Year 13+) undertaking structured workplace learning across a range of industries and businesses around New Zealand, while continuing to study at school.
+Gateway is available to state and integrated secondary schools, and supports senior secondary students (Year 11 to Year 13+) undertaking structured workplace learning across a range of industries and businesses around New Zealand while continuing to study at school.

 Gateway delivery involves arranging structured workplace learning with the following characteristics:

-Website: Gateway Programme
+Overall Programme: Gateway Programme

 Get Ahead is a one stop career programme aimed at secondary school students who are checking out a career in agriculture – for those who aren’t aware of the opportunities available just yet; because the beauty of the modern day agriculture industry is its diversity.